Xavours/canvas-grid-master/README.md

 ## To Do :

 ### Features
-* Improve image support
-* Add fade in when image appears
 * Optimize draw function
-* Redo and complete the triggers (add mouse wheel support)
-* Regenerate a bunch of tiles when the viewport is close to the limit of the array
-* Different mode to spread the tile without repetition
+* Different mode to spread the tile (pattern mode, limited continuous image)
+* Add method for basics events (click, hover etc.)

 ### Nice to have